code-iai/pico_flexx_driver/README.md

 8. Run `roslaunch pico_flexx_driver pico_flexx_driver.launch publish_tf:=true`
 9. Start `rosrun rviz rviz`, set the `Fixed frame` to `pico_flexx_link` and add a `PointCloud2` and select `/pico_flexx/points`

-*Note: The pico_flexx_driver automaticaly tries to use the most recent version that is extracted in `<catkin_ws>/src/pico_flexx_driver/royale`.
+*Note: The pico_flexx_driver automatically tries to use the most recent version that is extracted in `<catkin_ws>/src/pico_flexx_driver/royale`.
 To use a newer release just extract it to that directory in addition to the previous one and recompile it with `catkin_make clean` and `catkin_make`.
 If something does not work with a newer version, just delete the extracted directory and recompile it with `catkin_make clean` and `catkin_make`.*

 ## Usage

-To start the pico flexx driver, please use the provided launch file: `roslaunch pico_flexx_driver pico_flexx_driver.launch`
+To start the pico flexx driver, please use the provided launch file:

+`roslaunch pico_flexx_driver pico_flexx_driver.launch`

 #### Parameters

-The launch file has the following paramters:
+The launch file has the following parameters:

 - `base_name` (default="pico_flexx"):